Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ```

 These annotations and data structures help fix the key problems with Power-Assert!
-1. The `@PowerAssert` annotation makes functions discoverable by the compiler-plugin at call-sites.
+1. The `@PowerAssert` annotation makes functions discoverable by the compiler plugin at call-sites.
-2. The `PowerAssert.explanation` intrinsic property provided by the compiler-plugin means no more confusing function
+2. The `PowerAssert.explanation` intrinsic property provided by the compiler plugin means no more confusing function
 parameter requirements.
 3. The `CallExplanation` data structure can help build a dynamic diagram message and adjust assertion exception.